AppCafe Docs

 • you are deliberately experimenting with multiple quick attempts

-Common prompt mistakes
+Common requirement mistakes

 Avoid these patterns: